GlacioHack/geoutils/doc/source/raster_class.md

 Polygonizing a {class}`~geoutils.Raster` is done through the {func}`~geoutils.Raster.polygonize` function, which converts target pixels into a multi-polygon
 {class}`~geoutils.Vector`.

-By default, values equal to `1` are used.

 ```{note}
 For a {class}`~geoutils.Mask`, {func}`~geoutils.Raster.polygonize` implicitly targets `True` values and thus does not require target pixels.
 See
 {ref}`mask-class-poly-overloaded`.